ajbraus/wdi-homework/10-what-is-the-internet.md

 | Use the Chrome Developer Tools to explore and manipulate the Elements, Sources, Resources, and JS Console. |

 ## What is the internet?

+The internet is a wonderful thing.
+But how does it work?

 ![theinternet](http://www.mindthesciencegap.org/wp-content/uploads/2013/07/the-internet-1024x691.jpg)
 ![thegoogle](http://2.bp.blogspot.com/-733-FaBo8NI/UqrprWh_2_I/AAAAAAAACUo/3EnmfKisTHI/s1600/The-Internet-map11.png)
 ![theinterwebs](https://mountpeaks.files.wordpress.com/2012/03/1069646562-lgl-2d-4096x40962.png)

 ## Domains, Paths, and IP Addresses

+The Internet is a network of computers that communicate through requests and responses.
+These requests and responses are sent to and received from distinct locations in the network.
+Each location is determined by a unique address.

 ![requestresponse](http://s.hswstatic.com/gif/internet-diagram.gif)